AdobeDocs/analytics-platform.en/help/use-cases/ga-to-cja.md

 ---
-title: How to get Google Analytics data into Adobe Experience Platform for analysis in Customer Journey Analytics (CJA)
+title: Ingest Google Analytics data into Adobe Experience Platform
 description: Explains how to leverage Customer Journey Analytics (CJA) to ingest your Google Analytics and firebase data into Adobe Experience Platform.
 exl-id: 314378c5-b1d7-4c74-a241-786198fa0218
 ---